 When looking for good glass for sports photography, consider these factors:

 A fast DSLR lens is one that has a low aperture f-number (Lenses with wider apertures) it allows you to freeze the action.
-For example, a lens with max aperture of f/2.8 is faster than the one with f/4-5.6.
+For example, a lens with a max aperture of f/2.8 is faster than the one with f/4-5.6.

 A fast lens motor is also important so that the lens can autofocus quickly.
 For example, Canon offers a range of ring USM lenses that automatically focuses quicker than without a USM motor.